BSMediaGroup/StreamSuites-Dashboard/README.md

 ## Public-Facing Media Surfaces (Static)

 - **Clips Gallery (`docs/clips.html`)** — standalone, unauthenticated gallery of placeholder clips that will later link to platform destinations; uses static placeholder data and mirrors the dark theme.
 - **Polls Gallery (`docs/polls.html`)** — standalone, unauthenticated gallery of placeholder polls/results; static only, ready for future data hydration.
+Poll detail defaults to the bar view with pie available as a toggle.
+- **Tallies Gallery (`docs/tallies.html`)** — new standalone gallery mirroring the polls layout for programmatic tallies; includes a tallies detail page (`docs/tallies/detail.html`) with bar/pie/custom views and placeholder aggregation data.

-Both pages are **independent entry points** (no dashboard routing), GitHub Pages–safe, and reuse the shared dark styling in `docs/css/public-pages.css`.
+All public pages are **independent entry points** (no dashboard routing), GitHub Pages–safe, and reuse the shared dark styling in `docs/css/public-pages.css`.

 ---